 Why This Is A Good Idea

+Desserts, sweets, and candy are loaded with sugar and provide little nutritional value.
+Decrease your risk significantly for obesity, cardiovascular disease, diabetes, tooth decay, and much more by cutting these added sugar sources.
+Consuming added sugar causes a spike in blood sugar, triggering you to feel even more hungry and tired, and eventually lead to health-related issues (such as prediabetes) more quickly.
 To be clear, not all sugars are created equal.
 The natural sugar from your apple doesn’t have the same effect as the added sugar in your gummy bears or chocolate cake.
 The apple has fiber, water, and nutrients to slow down your digestion and keep you full, while the dessert and candy do not.
 Plus, ditch the extra sweetness and you’ll even have sharper taste buds—you’ll soon be able to experience more nuanced flavors in your food, and the natural sweetness of whole fruit.

-- Check in whenever you a) consciously avoid sweets, dessert and candy by making a checkmark on the check-in screen, or b) consume sweets, dessert or candy by using a slip (aka free pass) on the check-in screen.
-If you realize you’ve made it the entire day without any sweets, dessert or candy, check-in by making a checkmark at the end of the day.
+- Check IN: Whenever you a) consciously avoid sweets, dessert and candy by making a check mark on the check-in screen, or b) consume sweets, dessert or candy by using a slip (aka free pass) on the check-in screen.
+If you realize you’ve made it the ENTIRE day without any sweets, dessert or candy, check-in by making a check mark at the end of the day.

 - Hang tight–you’re probably going to crave sugar for the first few days.
 But once you get through that first stretch, it WILL get easier.

 - Grab a piece of fruit or a date to satisfy an immediate sweet craving.

 - Fresh or unsweetened dried fruit is a great dessert substitution.

 - Make ahead healthy snacks such as greek yogurt & fruit parfait cups or whole grain fruit & nut butter wraps.